Redcolaborar/Red-Colaborar/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.9.9 =
+= 1.9.9.9.2 =

-* Made various code enhancements/improvements, and improved some filters in the anti-spam algorithm.
+* Fixed a JavaScript bug, and updated the anti-spam filters.
 Please see Changelog for details.